marskar/BIOF309_Fall2017/06_Loops/README.md

 ## Next week

-Next week, we will talk about Control Flow a.k.a.
-Conditionals.
+Next week, we will talk about Conditionals.
+Together Loops and Conditionals are referred to as Control Flow.